uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 ## Community Feedback
 Person 1:

--The search categories page could be prettier.
+- The search categories page could be prettier.
 All the categories are just in one line.
 Could maybe have them spaced out a bit more in different coulumns.

--Just an opinion but the Places to Eat page should default to showing all the vendors, or at least some of them rather than just being blank until a location is selected.
+- Just an opinion but the Places to Eat page should default to showing all the vendors, or at least some of them rather than just being blank until a location is selected.

--Maybe combine the search and Places to Eat page.
+- Maybe combine the search and Places to Eat page.

--Like the rainbow colored font.
+- Like the rainbow colored font.

--Looks pretty good overall and is honestly very usable.
+- Looks pretty good overall and is honestly very usable.
 Could maybe change some of the fonts to make it look a little prettier instead of being one font.

 Person 2:

--When using the search bar the categorical was to busy and should've been neater I think adding a drop down option would've been a better choice
+- When using the search bar the categorical was to busy and should've been neater I think adding a drop down option would've been a better choice

--The Fonts is kinda confusing.
+- The Fonts is kinda confusing.
 There were so many different fonts, which was something off about the website.

 - The rainbow colored font confused me but added some little different which is good.

--The main menu was to small.
+- The main menu was to small.
 The top back and the back part was smashing the middle menu.

 - The recommendation above the menu was a good touch.
 Having this makes to easier as a customer finding food that i want.